 characteristics ultrasonic pictures which make the diagnosis most probable.
 Examples of such tumours include:

-which are characterised by:
+Simple cysts are commonly characterised by:

-A simple ovarian cyst on the right side of the uterus fulfilling all the characteristics mentioned before
+||A simple ovarian cyst on the right side of the uterus fulfilling all the characteristics mentioned before

 Other commonly seen benign cysts are haemorrhagic cysts, endometriomas and dermoid cysts.